pm4ml/cbs-core-connector-test-harness/README.md

 Here is a [link](./resources/api-spec/payee.yaml) to the api schema file

-When an inbound payment is received by the  mojaloop connector, it will make requests to your core connector to perform account lookup, quoting and effecting transfers.
+When an inbound payment is received by the  mojaloop connector, it will make requests to your core connector to perform account lookup, quoting and transfers.

 The core connector needs to respond to the api calls described in the open api specification for payee.

 # Outgoing Payments - Payer
-Here is another illustration that shows how the core connector should be used to support out going payments i.e Payments that are initiated fron your financial service provider's customers.
+Here is another illustration that shows how the core connector should be used to support out going payments i.e Payments that are initiated from your customers.

 ![](./assets/CBS%20Integration%20Diagrams-Payer%20Architectural%20Flow.drawio.png)